 HRY has been cited as a promising practice program for the way it involves youth as peer educators in the classroom, schools and communities.
 The program has been offered to 10 local high schools since 2006.
-Since then HRY has continued to grow and is offered at several schools around the province as well.
+Since then, HRY has continued to grow and is offered at several schools around the province as well.
 To date a total of 2,000 youth facilitators have been trained and delivered the program to 8,700 grade nine students from around the province.

 HRY uses a strength-based approach which encourages students to develop a deeper understanding of diversity and to both recognize and challenge sexism, racism and homophobia as forms of violence that impact personal and social relationships.
 HRY is evaluated each year to assess effectiveness and to ensure materials remain relevant for youth.

 The youth-to-youth teaching strategy is a key strength of HRY.
 Youth facilitators from grades 11-12 participate in training on leadership, facilitation skills and critical analysis; skills they bring into the classroom and build on in years to come.
 They report increased confidence in public-speaking and leadership skills, knowledge of issues affecting youth, improved personal relationships and involvement in social action.